 Cherry drum shells give off a vintage vibe, and they have a balanced frequency range with a medium sustain.
 The drum shells are sensitive and dynamic and produce a full-bodied and robust tone with full frequencies.

 Ash is typically a wood used for guitar manufacturing and is not so popular for drums.
-The reason being is because it’s more challenging to work with than most other wood types.
+The reason being is that it’s more challenging to work with than most other wood types.
 Nonetheless, it produces a beautiful and dry sound with excellent warmth.

 Unlike other drum wood types, Ash has a unique combination of density and lightness.
 It’s incredibly resilient despite its light weight.
-It has a warm sound overall with a good amount of projection and a medium/long sustain in terms of sonic characteristics.
+It has a warm drum kit sound overall with a good amount of projection and a medium/long sustain in terms of sonic characteristics.

 The drum’s bearing edge plays a crucial part in a drum’s sound, in addition to the drum wood type.
 The bearing edge’s angle and execution are responsible for transmitting vibrations from the drum head to the drum shell, and therefore has a considerable impact on the drum’s sound.